nggit/node-docker-router/README.md

 sh run.sh
 ```

-Or if you prefer to run this as a container too:
+Or if you prefer to run this in a container too (as a containerized app):
 ```
 cd build/
 docker-compose build